 All is set - we can click "Confirm"!

 Ok, so you have successfully started your Instagram campaign.
-However, one Ad is not enough.
-A/B testing is the key to success, so we advise you to go to your Ads section in your Ads Manager and create another Ad after 1 day (in the same way, but within the same Ad Set) and see the results.
-If the Cost-Per-Click will be higher for the “B” Ad then simply turn it off.
+However, more than one Ad is needed.
+A/B testing is the key to success, so we suggest you go to your Ads section in your Ads Manager and create another Ad after one day (in the same way, but within the same Ad Set) and see the results.
+If the Cost-Per-Click is higher for the “B” Ad, turn it off.

-I really hope that the proposed method will help you to get more clients from Instagram, and remember: always test your visuals as well as your copywriting.
-Even proper campaigns and targeting won’t gain you any positive feedback (techincallly wise) unless it’s done with a really nice idea and … something that you have a lot of: WONDERFUL PHOTOS! 🙂
+The proposed method will help you get more clients from Instagram, and remember: always test your visuals and copywriting.
+Even good campaigns and targeting won’t gain you any positive feedback (technically wise) unless it’s done with a nice idea and … something that you have a lot of WONDERFUL PHOTOS! 🙂

 Do you want to learn more about Digital Marketing for Photographers?
-Download our FREE Complete Guide - click on the button below!
+Then, download our FREE Complete Guide - click on the button below!

-Let us know in the comment section what is your experience with Instagram, and if you happen to have any questions – we’re here to help you!
+Let us know in the comment section what your experience with Instagram is, and if you have any questions – we’re here to help you!

 P.S.

-Please bear in mind that Business Manager may look different on your profile, because it changes dynamically.
+So that you know, Business Manager may look different on your profile because it changes dynamically.